-ronment to run genetic programs by an island model, which is an extension of [16]. dCage has been modified to support the hybrid variation of the classic island model.
+We used dCAGE (distributed cellular GP system) a distributed environment to run genetic programs by an island model, which is an extension of [16]. dCage has been modified to support the hybrid variation of the classic island model.

 In the new implementation, to take advantage of the cellular model of GP, the islands are evolved independently using the CGPC algorithm, and the outermost individuals are asynchronously exchanged.
-The training sets S_i , i = 1, ..., P assigned to each of the P islands can be thought as portions of the overall data set.
-The size of each subpopulation $Q_i, i = 1, ..., P$ present on a node, must be greater than a threshold determined from the granularity supported by the processor.
-Each node, using a training set S_i and a subpopulation Q_i , implements a classifier process $CGPC_i$ as learning algorithm and generates a population of classifiers. dCAGEdistributes the evolutionary processes (islands) that implement the classification models over the network nodes using a configuration file that contains the configuration of the distributed system. dCAGE implements the hybrid model as a collection of cooperative autonomous islands running on the various hosts within an heterogeneous network that works as a peer-to-peer system.
-The MPI (Message Passed Interface) library is used to allow cooperation among the islands.
-Each island, employed as a peer, is identical to each other.
+The training sets S_i , $i = 1, \ldots, P$ assigned to each of the P islands can be thought of as portions of the overall data set.
+The size of each subpopulation $Q_i, i = 1, \dots, P$ present on a node, must be greater than a threshold determined from the granularity supported by the processor.
+Each node, using a training set S_i and a subpopulation Q_i , implements a classifier process CGPC_i as a learning algorithm and generates a population of classifiers. dCAGE distributes the evolutionary processes (islands) that implement the classification models over the network nodes using a configuration file that contains the configuration of the distributed system. dCAGE implements the hybrid model as a collection of cooperative autonomous islands running on the various hosts within an heterogeneous network that works as a peer-to-peer system.
+The Message Passed Interface (MPI) library is used to allow cooperation among the islands.
+Each island employed as a peer is identical to each other.
 At each round, a collector process collects the GP classifiers from the other nodes, handling the fusion of the results on behalf of the other peers, and redistributes the GP ensemble for future predictions to all the network nodes.

 The configuration of the structure of the processors is based on a ring topology and a classifier process is assigned to each.
 During the boosting rounds, each classifier process maintains the local vector of the weights that directly reflect the prediction accuracy on that site.
-At every boosting round the hypotheses generated by each of these classifiers ($CGPC_i$ in Figure 5) are clustered by employing the standard k-means algorithm.
+At every boosting round, the hypotheses generated by each of these classifiers (CGPC_i in Fig. 5) are clustered by employing the standard k-means algorithm.
 Then, the most accurate classifier in each group is selected to be included in the ensemble of predictors.